Code of Practice

 - You keep up to date with current legislation and procedures relating to probate activities.

-- You provide any employees with any training necessary to ensure that they are up to date with current probate activities procedures and protocols as appropriate to the nature of their particular employment.
+- You provide your staff with any training necessary to ensure that they are up to date with current probate activities procedures and protocols as appropriate to the nature of their particular employment.

 - You do not provide your clients with a full letter of engagement including your terms and conditions and all signposting information in connection with complaints at the outset.